AreebaaaaK/BhartiaITI.github.io/README.md

 - **About Section:** Provides detailed information about the college, including its mission, vision, history, and courses offered.
 - **Faculty Section:** Highlights the faculty members of Bhartia ITI College along with their respective roles.
 - **Contact Information:** Displays the college's contact details, including address, email, phone numbers, and working hours.
-- **Footer:** Includes copyright information and the year of establishment for Bhartia ITI College.
+- **Footer:** Includes copyright information and the year for Bhartia ITI College.

-## Subpages
+### Facilities
+The facilities page contains the images of the campus labs, areas and facilities.

 ### About Page